planetis-m/fix_fuzzy/readme.md

 ### Fuzzy Editor Tool

-A new editor tool has been added that allows for interactive processing of the .po files.
+An editor tool that allows for interactive processing of the .po files.

+<img src="screenshots/image_2.png" alt="Screenshot of Editor" width="50%" />

 ## Installation

-<img src="screenshots/image_2.png" alt="Screenshot of Editor" width="50%" />

 ### Prerequisites

 - Python 3.x